dm7500/dm7500.github.io/_oscp-prep/2020-02-06-HTB-Jeeves.md

 <img src="jeeves.PNG" width="90%" height="100%">
 ```

-Andditioal scans with `dirsearch` and `nikto` show no additional subdirectories, or interesting endpoints to check out.
+Additional scans with `dirsearch` and `nikto` show no additional subdirectories, or interesting endpoints to check out.

 ### Port 50000